-How to calculate your display ads CPC: Divide the total amount spent on your ad campaign by the total number of click occurred.
+How to calculate your display ads CPC: Divide the total amount spent on your ad campaign by the total number of clicks that occurred.

 For example, if you spent $250 on your campaign and 175 people clicked on your ads, your cost per click is then 250 / 175 = $1.43.

 The CTR measures the number of users that click on your ads.
-Set a goal to have a higher CTR than industry standard.
-CTR ensures that the message and the journey for your prospects from your ads to the landing page is optimized.
+Set a goal to have a higher CTR than the industry standard.
+CTR ensures that the message and the journey for your prospects from your ads to the landing page are optimized.